lcy-seso/pypoly/pypoly/python/ir/design.md

   - length
   - item type (label reference? *repeat*)
   - storage of items
-  - *initialization* ? like the syntax in python: arr = [i for i in range(10)], note that the representation is not strongly related to the implemention, referring to the example code in Grid RNN
+  - List is initialized by definition. *map*, *scan* and *for* are used to build List(constructor functions).
+Note that the representation is not strongly related to the implemention, referring to the example code in Grid RNN
-  - do we need *append* ? immutable ?
+  - List structure follows functional programming model, immutable and no modification interface( like append) is provided
 - Tensor Array (inherit from *List*)
   - item type specialization: tensors, tensor arrays
   - tensor info